optimove-tech/Optimail/Frequently Asked Questions/General/readme.md

 2. Via Auth App (All inquiries about Authy should go through Authy Support)
    - Need to register your mobile (same as SMS)
-   - Download the app Auth App
+   - Download the Auth App

 <HR>